peteroupc/html3dutil/tutorials/glmath.md

 The numbers in brackets in the matrix above are the zero-based indices into the matrix arrays passed to GLMath's matrix methods.

-All functions dealing with matrices also assume a right-handed coordinate system (such as OpenGL's), in which the z-axis points toward (not away from) the viewer whenever the x-axis points to the right and the y-axis points up.

 ### Transforming Points